 The percentage of tickets that get transferred to your escalation queue defines your escalation rate KPI.
 A “good” escalation rate varies from industry to industry.
 If your escalation rate starts to rise, take a look at how you’re empowering your agents.

-How to Use KPIs and Metrics to Improve Customer Satisfaction
+How to Use Customer Service KPIs to Improve Customer Satisfaction

 Some of these metrics dovetail with one another.
 For example, response time has an effect on customer effort score and ticket resolution rate.
 If you’re not monitoring any customer service KPIs or metrics, start by choosing two or three measures to focus on.
 Once you’ve collected your data, you’ll have the information you need to improve your metrics and increase overall customer satisfaction.
 Remember that improvement is a continuous process.
 Be patient and share data and customer feedback with your teams as needed.